 Most dentists recommend that individuals under the age of 18 brush and floss at least twice a day, in order to prevent tooth decay.
 In addition, flossing after each meal can help remove leftover food particles that might have been missed with the toothbrush.
 Before going to bed, it is recommended that individuals brush and floss to ensure that dental care is being attended to properly.

 Some of the best methods of brushing and flossing are the "three fingerprints" method and the "five-finger technique."
 Brushing three times per day is ideal for anyone with moderate to light dental care.
 Many dentists prefer that individuals visit them for a few times annually.
 For those who regularly require dental visits, it is advisable that they visit the dentist every six months to one year, depending on the severity of their oral health concerns.
 The American Dental Association recommends seeing a dentist every 6 months for both preventive and curative dental care.
 Patients with chronic diseases, such as diabetes or HIV, are encouraged to see a dentist on an annual basis.
-Learn more about your dental health and the community.
+Learn more about here on your dental health and the community.

 People who suffer from dental pain, such as toothaches, should visit a dentist as soon as possible to alleviate these symptoms.
 In addition, if there are existing conditions, such as gingivitis, that affect the teeth, such as plaque, tartar, or periodontal disease, it is important for these patients to see a dentist as soon as possible to start preventative and curative dental care.
 These two groups typically share a common goal of maintaining healthy gums and teeth by preventing cavities and restoring missing teeth.
 Dentists are specially trained in treating the mouth and dental health.
 It is vital that everyone consult with a dentist when they notice any problems, because dental problems can progress and become worse, causing more pain and discomfort.
 Dentists work closely with patients to determine the best course of treatment for their individual needs and are always willing to offer advice.
 Check it out here for more info on this topic.